danielsaidi/website_danielsaidi/collections/_posts/2018/2018-01-29-ditching-rxswift.md

 ### Example 4: UITextView delegate

-Now, this is a bit tricky.
-I hate having to implement `UITextViewDelegate` to be able to handle what happens in a `UITextView`.
+This is a bit tricky.
+I hate implementing `UITextViewDelegate` to handle what happens in a `UITextView`.
 However, consider this rx code:

 ```swift
 override func viewDidLoad() {